Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - If every day you’re looking for the next thing that’ll change your life — what’s left in the moments in between? - **Aimee Ogden**
 - There’s not a lot of things worth caring about.
 - Resentment is like taking poison and waiting for the other person to die.
+- If we don't change, we don't grow.
+If we don't grow, we are not really living.

 ## Science